GLindebyV/Volvo_V60_2012_Drive/service/BaseService.md

 - Remove 2 torx screws holding a plastic panel behind the glove compartment
 - Remove the plastic panel and disconnect the power cable to the floor light
 - Disconnect the power cable to the fuse box (blue clip)
 - Remove the fusebox by pushing a plastic clip on the top of the assembly, and pull straight out.
-You cant pull on the bottom, then you will break something.
+You cant pull on the bottom, then you will brake something.
 - Remove the plastic cover leading to the compartment air filter, 3 clips
 - Pull the old filter out
 - Insert the new filter, try to not use to many swear words.
 Make sure to place the filter in the correct orientation, an arrow on the filter should indicate the airflow direction.
 The arrow should point in to the car.